 6. Store with Space Bags

-If there are some items that need to be taken out of your seasonal rotation but you are running out of room, get some large space bags to vacuum pack these pieces.
-It’ll keep them safe from moisture and dust, and, most importantly, it will shrink them down to size.
+If there are some items that need to be taken out of your seasonal rotation and are taking up precious real estate right now, get some large space bags to vacuum pack these pieces.
+It’ll keep them safe from moisture and dust, and most importantly, it will shrink them down to size.

 If you’re storing clothes in a chest or basement, put a few pieces of chalk (it doesn’t have to be colored) in a cloth bag to add to your clothes.
 This will soak up excess moisture in the air and keep your clothes fresh and dry.